Redesigned FSRH Diploma: Help your patients to achieve better sexual health

 The culture of medicine tends to undermine or dismiss what is primarily still seen as “a women’s issue” and this is reflected in the amount of time dedicated to contraception and women’s health in both our medical school and GP curriculum as well as the attitude of many of our colleagues.

-Applications for our FSRH Diploma (DFSRH) open in October 2020.
-Find out more about our redesigned curriculum and how you can get started on
+Applications for our FSRH Diploma (DFSRH) are now open.
+Find out more about our redesigned curriculum and how you can apply.